w3c/wai-tutorials/source/images/complex.html.erb.md

 The WAI-ARIA `aria-describedby` attribute can be used to link to a description of the image that is provided on the same web page, in a similar way to the [longdesc approach](#providing-a-link-to-the-long-description-via-longdesc).
 The value of the attribute is the `id` of the element that provides the long description.

-When using `aria-describedby`, the content of the description is read out like one continuous paragraph.
-Every structural information is removed from the text.
-This means the user is not informed about the type of content in the description and has no way to navigate the headings or the table in the [example above](#description-containing-structured-information).
-As a result, this approach works best for text-only descriptions without structural informations.
+Important: The element referenced by `aria-describedby` is treated like one continuous paragraph of text.
+Screen readers and other assistive technology do not have access to structural information, such as any headings and tables.
+They will read out or provide the text of any contained elements without indicating their structural relationships, and without the corresponding navigation mechanisms.
+As a result, this approach only works for long descriptions that are text-only, without needing structural information as was needed in the previous example.

 In this example, the head of the peacock is described using a paragraph of text that is on the web page.